How to Check Your Instagram Messages

 Instagram also offers a Windows 10 desktop version of the app.
 You can use this instead of a browser to manage your profile and read or exchange messages.

-- Type in Instagram and search for the app.
+- Type in “Instagram” and search for the app.

-- Select the app and click Install.
+- Select the app in the search list and click “Get” or “Install,” depending on what’s displayed.

 How to Check Instagram Messages on an Android or iPhone Without the App

 Although most users use the mobile app version of Instagram, the social platform also has a browser alternative.
 In many ways, it’s similar to the Lite version of Facebook Messenger.
-It doesn’t have a full range of features, yet it lets you check up on things.
+It doesn’t have a full range of features, but it lets you check up on things.

 - Launch your preferred mobile browser.

-- Go to the official Instagram website.
+- Go to the “official Instagram website.”

 - Log in using your credentials.